mehulagg/gitlab/doc/user/project/protected_branches.md

 at the time you protect a new branch, or set it to a branch already protected, as described below.

+NOTE: **Note:**
+Users/Groups in the 'Allowed to push' section may push straight to a code owner protected branch.

 To protect a new branch and enable Code Owner's approval:

 1. Navigate to your project's **Settings > Repository** and expand **Protected branches**.